Israel strikes state-run Iranian TV during live broadcast after Iranian missiles kill 8 in Israel

 “The regime is very weak,” Netanyahu told a news conference.
 He added that he is in daily touch with U.S. President Donald Trump.
 As he spoke, large numbers of explosions were heard in Tehran.

-Israel warned hundreds of thousands of people in the middle of Tehran to evacuate ahead of the strike against the TV station, which the military said provided a cover for Iranian military operations.
+Israel warned hundreds of thousands of people in the middle of the Iranian capital to evacuate ahead of the strike against the TV station, which the military said provided a cover for Iranian military operations.

 The warning came on the fourth day of the conflict, when the Israeli military claimed it had achieved air superiority above the Iranian capital and could fly over the city without facing major threats.